-Fig. 5.
-Omission of the neutral
+Figure 5.
+The omission of the neutral

-2.5 The requalification in the other pole
+2.5 The regualification in the other pole

 The present model also leads to predict the existence of another type of general cognitive distortion.
-It is the reasoning which consists in re-qualifying an event belonging to a given duality A, in the other duality \bar{A} .
+That is the reasoning which consists in re-qualifying an event belonging to a given duality A, in the other duality \bar{A} .
 Formally, the subjective degree attributed by the patient to a given event E is the opposite of its objective degree, so that: $\Delta[E] = (-1) \times d[E]$.

-Fig. 6.
-Requalification in the other pole
+Figure 6.
+The requalification in the other pole